Lahaina, Hawaii: Education

 King Kamehameha III Elementary School first opened in 1913.
 Megan Tagami of the Honolulu Civil Beat wrote in 2024 that the school had been "A Source Of Community Pride".
 The 2023 Hawaii wildfires destroyed the original school.
-As of 2024 it has a temporary location in Pulelehua, in the Māhinahina CDP, though it has a Lahiana post office address.
+As of 2024 it has a temporary location in Pulelehua, in the Māhinahina CDP, though it has a Lahaina post office address.
 The temporary campus is adjacent to Kapalua Airport.

 The Hawaii State Public Library System operates the Lahaina Library.
 As of 2025 it is closed for the time being.
 The 2023 fires had destroyed the library.

 Sports

 Each November, the Lahaina Civic Center hosts the Maui Invitational, a top early-season college basketball tournament.
 The 2023 tournament was moved to Honolulu because of the wildfires.

 The Lahaina Aquatic Center hosts swim meets and water polo.
 Tennis events also take place.

 Lahaina hosts the finish of the Victoria to Maui Yacht Race, which starts in Victoria, British Columbia, Canada.
 This race started in the 1960s and is held biannually.

 The Plantation Course at Kapalua hosts the PGA Tour's Sentry Tournament of Champions every January.